molybdenumsoftware/.github/profile/README.md

-# Sponsor open source Rust with confidence
+> The Answer to The Ultimate Question of Sponsoring Open Source Development,

-> An open source Rust mob programming collective
+> Maintenance and Everything

-> focusing on correctness and transparency
+We are an open source Rust mob programming collective focusing on correctness and transparency.
 You pay us to contribute to an open source Rust project.
 We honor both your priorities and the project's existing commitments.